I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention? I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention?

 • I Prefer or Preferred Travel Group call centers.

-• Participating hotel websites or direct with the hotel.
+• Participating hotel websites or directly with the hotel.

 • Travel agent bookings using official Preferred Travel Group booking codes.